My work engages at the intersection between water governance, political geography, and environmental and social justice.

-Dr. Emma Norman is Chair of the Science Department / Native Environemntal Science Program at Northwest Indian College.
-Dr. Norman is a long-term collaborator with the Program on Water Governance (at the University of British Columbia).
+I am serving as the Chair of the Native Environmental Science Department at Northwest Indian College and am a long-term collaborator with the Program on Water Governance (at the University of British Columbia).

-She has served as a Whiteley Scholar in residence at the University of Washington's Friday Harbor Labs for the past three summers, where she completed her thrid manuscript: Governing Transboundary Waters: Canada, the United States, and Indigenous Communities.
+I served as a Whiteley Scholar in residence at the University of Washington's Friday Harbor Labs for the past three summers, where I completed my thrid manuscript: Governing Transboundary Waters: Canada, the United States, and Indigenous Communities, which was awarded the Julian Minghi Award for the best book in Political Geography in 2015.